anvesh-27/Snake-game/README.md

 # Snake-game
-This is a basic snake game made my using pygame module of python with some prebuilt functions.
+This is a basic snake game made by using pygame module of python with some prebuilt functions.

 I have uploaded two files colors and main , download both the files and run the main file after installing some modules